Precision: Small, Fast, and Fun

 The Precision cruisers all feature a keel/centerboard underbody that combines modest draft when with the board is up, with excellent windward performance when the board is down.
 The ballast is secured deep in the fixed keel cavity to maximize stability.
 The board itself is only heavy enough to drop on its own, so that it can be raised and lowered with one hand, and so that stability is not reduced significantly when it is up.

-The Precision 18 was designed to be the smallest boat that could be practically cruised, and still be easily trailored by a relatively small car.
+The Precision 18 was designed to be the smallest boat that could be practically cruised, and still be easily trailered by a relatively small car.
 She has a remarkably loyal following, and is still in active production after nearly 30 years.

 Not too big, not too small, and for some, just right.
-Designed to fit right between the Precision 18 and Precision 23, the Precision 21 is intended to appeal to sailors requiring neither the minimum cost of a mini-, nor the extra space of a maxi-trailerable.
+Designed to fit right between the Precision 18 and Precision 23, the Precision 21 was intended to appeal to sailors requiring neither the minimum cost of a mini-, nor the extra space of a maxi-trailerable.
 I recently encountered a Marblehead family of four going out for an evening sail, and they could hardly have been happier or more complementary about their boat.
 They said that their Precision 21 suits them perfectly.

 Targeted to be the biggest cruiser that could be practically trailored behind a family car, the Precision 23 is an enduring benchmark for her size and type.
 She has successfully completed some surprisingly long passages, and has earned an impressive number of rewarding wins in club level racing.